mohammadnusairat/Website-Cloning-Web-App/DEVNOTES.md

 - Extract computed styles or critical CSS, then try and reduce the noise before feeding to GPT.

-- Maybe try building a two-stage agentic pipeline: first generating layout structure, then styling layer—to reduce bloated or inconsistent output.
+- Maybe try building a **two-stage agentic pipeline**: first generating layout structure, then styling layer—to reduce bloated or inconsistent output.
+Could use different AI for their specific strengths (GPT, Claude, gemini, etc.) and monitor resulsts.
 This could possibly yield optimally accurate results if implemented correctly.

 Thanks again for your time and consideration!
-I hope this gives insight into my approach, and I’m looking forward to hearing back for my application decision.
+I hope this gives insight into my approach, and and I’m excited about the opportunity to contribute disrupting the entire no code website building space with Orchids!

 Best,
 Mohammad Nusairat